 Watch the SAP Business One 9.3 Feature Demo

 These were just a few of the new features and enhancements available to users once SAP Business One version 9.3 reaches general release in the weeks to come.
-If you’d like to see these features in action, watch the recent Vision33 TOTAL Care Wednesday Web Chat hosted by Vision33’s Carl Lewis, Chief SAP Business One Ambassador.
+If you’d like to see these features in action - and access many other useful SAP Business One resources - watch the recent Vision33 TOTAL Care Wednesday Web Chat hosted by Vision33’s Carl Lewis, Chief SAP Business One Ambassador.
 Carl demos each of these new enhancements and features in more detail with real-life use cases.